Family Meal Children Assistant

 |Location(s)Durham YWCA Early Years – 1 McGrigor St, Oshawa|

 Program DescriptionEat, Play, Love is a pilot program designed to encourage at risk families to enjoy a family meal and interaction with their children.
-This free program is running Thursday evenings Sept 28 – Dec 14 2017 with hopes of renewal in the winter of 2018.
+This free program is running Thursday evenings until June 14, 2018.
 Families must have at least one child under the age of 6 to participate.
 After dinner families enjoy play and activities in an early learning environment and close with a circle.
 Community partners are available to provide informal parenting support one to one, referrals, or short information sessions as appropriate to the group’s needs.

 - Provide support to parents during the meal portion of the program by holding babies, assisting small children with hand washing and eating in a relaxed conversational environment